g-apparence/flutter_mvvm/README.md

 ```

-### 5 - Create your Page
+## 5 - Create your Page

+### Use directly MVVMPage
 You page must implement your view interface.
 For example :
 ```
 class _MyAppState extends State<MyApp> implements MyViewInterface{